 Through donations from parents, FHF maintains a storage building with various pieces of equipment commonly used by individuals with disabilities.
 Families may borrow what they need at no cost.

-The Next Chapter Book Clubs are for adults with developmental disabilities regardless of their reading ability.
+The Adult Opportunity Clubs are for adults with developmental disabilities regardless of their reading ability.
 Participants meet weekly for an hour at Joe Muggs Coffee Shop inside Books a Million and discuss a chapter of the book the group is currently reading.
-We currently have two groups that are meeting and are working toward starting a third.
-Books that the groups have chosen to read in the past include The Boxcar Children series and The Prince and the Pauper.